Disappearance of Pascal Zimmer: Reconstruction

 Later, Erika K. claimed to have seen a video in which Pascal, "Kevin", and a dark-skinned girl, whom K. identified as her goddaughter, were raped by two or three of the men, one of whom she identified as Martin R..
 She described the children as "wriggling" and "like they were resisting", with Pascal "screaming miserably".
 No physical video was found nor could she recall closer details, though she claimed to have discussed the contents with the foster mother of the girl, who was a witness during the trial.
 Andrea Müller also claimed there was a video and that Christa Weyand intended to sell it, but she recanted, with the court noting that this statement was made several months after first questioning.

 One of the alleged rapists, Jupp W., was confirmed to have played during an informal football match in Forbach at the time of the incident.
 Detlef S. argued that he was not inside the Tosa-Klause during the murder.
+Tanja K., the only other witness claimed to have seen the blue garbage bag at the bar, recanted to her lawyer, stating that police had threatened to take away her children.